hildaskye/petal-stem/journals/Dylan_Winn.md

 ## 7/26
-Got front-end species list page working, and edited App.js imports with imports.js to make cleaner
+Got front-end species list page working, and edited App.js imports with imports.js to make cleaner Got unit test done
+Helped others out with bugfixes on their endpoints Made back-end species detail endpoint for front-end stuff to go off of

 ## 7/25
 Got navbar automatically updating to show only login and sign up when logged out, and logout and the other options when signed in.